jaesungkr/AVM_ML/README.md

+#README
-# Automated Valuation Model group project from University year 3.
+Automated Valuation Model group project from University year 3.
+There are more to be uploaded